TheAlepou/retribution-src/README.md

 ## How To Run It
 - Copy and paste the Panda3D-1.10.0 folder into C:\Panda3D-1.10.0
 - Add C:\Panda3D-1.10.0\bin and C:\Panda3D-1.10.0\python to your windows PATH **Make sure that the Python included is the default one.
-This game doesn't work on Python 3 ANDIT NEEDS TO BE THE VERSION INCLUDED WITH THE Panda3D-1.10.0 FOLDER, AS THIS VERSION OF Panda3D HAS VERY SPECIFIC POTCO RELATED FILES!**
+This game doesn't work on Python 3 AND IT NEEDS TO BE THE VERSION INCLUDED WITH THE Panda3D-1.10.0 FOLDER, AS THIS VERSION OF Panda3D HAS VERY SPECIFIC POTCO RELATED FILES!**
 - Move the retribution-src folder into the C:\retribution-src
 - Download msvcr120.dll and paste in SysWOW64 and System32 (I'll include it eventually. *If you want to download it from elsewhere, search of it on Google.* **Astron and the server will NOT work without this DLL file.**)
 - Go to the retribution-src\win32 and run *astron.bat* then *ud.bat* and finally *ai.bat* **IN THAT EXACT ORDER**